sagmor/mruby-build-command/README.md

-# mruby-build
+# [DEPRECATED] mruby-build

-This is an experimental tooling to build projects easily written on MRuby.
+This **was** an experimental tooling to build projects easily written on MRuby.

+## Important:
+All I learn from this was transferred to [mruby-cli](https://github.com/sagmor/mruby-cli) wich has a better interface and more options.

 ## Usage